True Faith (band): 2002-2007

-Truefaith has just recently signed up with Viva Records and is currently recording for the new album.
-The new album titled, Love Parade for the Life Brigade was slated for an Oct release.
-According to Medwin, the band is experiencing some delays but reassures all fans of the band that it will be out way before 2009 ends.
+2010s

 Released in March 2010, Love Parade features an eclectic mix of special guests from soul prince, Luke Mejares, saxophone wiz, Dix Lucero (on the 80's influenced inspirational track "Kaya Mo 'Yan") and Time magazine-hailed artists Carlos Magno of the band Out Of Body Special and Armi Millare of Up Dharma Down.
 The latter sings on the upcoming first single, "'Yun Lang".

 The band signed up with Star Music (ABS-CBN's label) in 2015.

 In 2017, True Faith received an invitation from MGMT to record their own rendition of their then-forthcoming single "Me and Michael," which was eventually included on the band's fourth album, Little Dark Age, released on February 9, 2018.
 The result of this was True Faith's New Order-inspired Filipino version of the song, titled "Ako at si Michael."
 MGMT then released a music video of their song which featured True Faith in the narrative.
 For their part, True Faith came up also with their own video of "Ako at si Michael," which will form part of the new album that they are currently working on.

-On 2018, the band released their 10th album "Sentimental". the album were reissue in Vinyl format on 2021.
+In 2018, the band released their 10th album "Sentimental".
+The album was reissued in vinyl format in 2021.

-On March 31, 2019, Former Member and co-founder "Ferdie Marquez" passed away due to heart attack.
+On March 31, 2019, former member and co-founder Ferdie Marquez died due to a heart attack.

-2021-Present
+2020s

-In 2021, The band released their new album titled "11". the album consists of three singles “Dyahe,” “Your Ready Smile,” and “Refriend,” was supposed to be released in 2020 but was delayed by the ongoing COVID-19 pandemic.
+In February 2022, The band released their new album titled "11". the album consists of three singles “Dyahe,” “Your Ready Smile,” and “Refriend,”.
+The album was supposed to be released in 2020 but was delayed by the ongoing COVID-19 pandemic.